 Install from Source

-This page gives instructions on how to build and install the TVM package from scratch on various systems.
-It consists of two steps:
+This page gives instructions on how to build and install the TVM package from source.

 • A recent C++ compiler supporting C++ 17, at the minimum